MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 Do not set PROFIT too large.
 This reduces the probability of executing a take profit order with small price fluctuations.
 I settled on a value of about 0.5%

+For adaptive calculate profit before place order you can set PROFIT_MAX.
+Then its value will be set in the range from PROFIT to PROFIT_MAX.
+Calculation based on Bollinger Band indicator.

 #### Restart
 When take profit order executed the cycle results recorded, the deposit increased by the cycle profit,